kariya/tiny-dasm/README.md

 I was inspired this application by DynASM[1].

 ## What's NOT supported
-Why so few and poor facilities?
-Because it is meant to use as 1-path generator.
+Why so few and poor features?
+Because it is meant to be used as 1-path generator with minimal overheads.
-Address linking involves multiple path, I'm afraid.
+Address linking stuff involves multiple path, I'm afraid.

 ### label and automatic address computation
 If you want to generate code like